-Most people recognize 360-degree feedback as a tool for individual development.
+The effectiveness of 360-degree feedback as a tool for individual development is recognized by most organizations.
 While it is possible to run a 360 purely for individual development–this is the classic purpose behind most 360s–it is also common for there to be additional organizational objectives behind the assessment.
-There is nothing wrong with understanding and tapping into the full power of the 360-degree feedback process; however, organizations fail to be clear about their purpose, which leads to anxiety and distrust around the process.
+There is nothing wrong with understanding and tapping into the full power and effectiveness of the 360-degree feedback process; however, organizations sometimes fail to be clear about their purpose, which leads to anxiety and distrust around the process.

 360 programs fail to reach full effectiveness when transparency is lacking and when the administration process hints at ulterior motives behind the programs.
 Being transparent about the purpose of the 360, and then engineering the administration process to serve that purpose, can help build trust in the process and ultimately make the process more effective.
 Having debriefed and coached hundreds of people on 360-degree feedback, I have seen where poor communication and misaligned processes led to distrust in the participants.